AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Conclusion

 \section{Conclusion}

-We propose a novel attention-guided GAN model, i.e., AttentionGAN, for both unpaired image-to-image translation and multi-domain image-to-image translation tasks.
+We propose a novel AttentionGAN for both unpaired image-to-image translation and multi-domain image-to-image translation tasks.
 The generators in AttentionGAN have the built-in attention mechanism, which can preserve the background of the input images and discovery the most discriminative content between the source and target domains by producing attention masks and content masks.
-Then the attention masks, content masks and the input images are combined to generate the target images with high-quality.
+Then the attention masks, content masks, and the input images are combined to generate the target images with high quality.
 Extensive experimental results on several challenging tasks demonstrate that the proposed AttentionGAN can generate better results with more convincing details than numerous state-of-the-art methods.